(Book 2: Hello, Can You Fear Me?)

 ‘Well, your name?’ he repeated awkwardly to the girl sitting opposite him.

 Once again, she didn’t respond.
-If anything, it made her blush even further.
-Her head turned down a notch and her shoulders tensed up some more.
+If anything, it made her blush further.
+Her head turned down a notch.
+Her shoulders tensed up some more.

-Ravi studied her as she sat there shyly, looking young even with her hair tied in a severe bun.
-She was a little plump, but looked good in her neatly ironed formal outfit.
+Ravi studied her as she sat there shyly, looking young even with her hair tied back in a severe bun.
+She was plump but looked good in her neatly ironed formal outfit.
 Not conventionally gorgeous, but she did have her charms, and the sweet scent of her perfume was in the air.

 Ravi was about to reach out and pat her hand when he thought better of it.
 Midway there, he grabbed his glass a second time instead.